CSCI 110, Spring 2011

 sierpinski(myTurtle, size, level)

 that will call itself to draw the smaller versions of the gasket.
-Follow these steps
+Follow these steps to write your function.
+Note that each step involves exactly one program statement (or function call).

 You may use the following skeleton code for your program: